 There are no credit card bonus categories – not even for Hotels.com itself.
 All spend is equal.
 There are no foreign transaction fees.

-Each of your card-earned stamps is worth $110.
-So for every $500 you spend, you earn a stamp with a value of $110.
+For every $500 you spend, you earn a stamp.
+10 stamps has a free night maximum value of $110.
 If you only earn stamps through credit card spend (and not through paying for stays), then you will earn a free hotel night up to $110 in value for every $5,000 you spend.
 That represents a potential value of 2.2% return on your card spend.
 Simple and straightforward.

-Of course, there is a (small) welcome bonus.
-You get a reward night worth $125 for $1,000 spend in the first 3 months.
+Of course, there is a (small) welcome bonus (described below).
 You also get 12 months of Silver elite status added to your Hotels.com account just for getting the card.
 If you already have Silver status, they will extend it by 12 additional months.

 Additionally, this credit card has no annual fee and does not charge foreign transaction fees.
 There are very few no-fee credit cards that offer no foreign transaction fees, so that is something worth paying attention to.

 So, then, the ultimate question is: is this credit card any good?

 The first part of that answer depends on whether you like Hotels.com, or at least you don’t hate it enough to use it for free-ish nights now and then.

 If you do happen to like Hotels.com, then this credit card does have some (slight) potential.

 Obviously, this credit card is strictly for non-bonused spend.
 You will want your valuable bonused spend to go on cards that give you bonus points for it.
 You certainly should not use this card to purchase Hotels.com hotels, even if that seems counter-intuitive since the card “belongs” to Hotels.com.
 But like any travel site, there are travel cards that bonus Hotels.com at 3x; you should use those.